 In its simplest form, meringue is made up of just egg whites and sugar, but how you handle those two ingredients makes all the difference in the outcome.
 Follow these tips for best results:

-- Use a clean, dry bowl.
-The bowl must be grease-free, because any trace amount of fat will wreck a meringue.
-Glass, ceramic, stainless steel, and copper bowls are all suitable.
-Plastic bowls may appear clean, but may still have trace amounts of oil, so do not use them.
+Use a clean, dry bowl that’s completely grease-free, because the tiniest trace of fat will wreck your meringue.
+Glass, ceramic, stainless steel, and copper bowls are all good choices.
+Don’t use plastic bowls; although they may appear clean, they could still hold trace amounts of oil on the surface.

-- Add 1/8 teaspoon of cream of tartar per egg white to the unbeaten eggs.
-(If you’re using a copper bowl to make your meringue, don’t add any acid: it can react with the copper and discolor the egg foam.)
+As an optional step to make a sturdier meringue, add cream of tartar, white vinegar, or lemon juice.
+(If you’re using a copper bowl to make your meringue, don’t add any acid; it will react with the copper and discolor the egg foam.)

-Pasteurizing egg whites is not a concern when preparing a meringue that is going to be baked longer than ten minutes in a moderate oven (350 degrees F/175 degrees C).
+Pasteurizing–or cooking–egg whites is not a concern when the meringue will be baked longer than ten minutes in a moderate oven (350 degrees F/175 degrees C).